 If the crop is damaged when mature enough to swath or harvest, once authorized by AFSC, clients may leave representative inspection strips or swaths for inspectors to use to assess damage.
-Additional information on inspection strips can be found on the AFSC website.
+Additional information is available in the Inspection Strips resource.

 Cancellations: A client may cancel insurance on a parcel of land if there has not been an indemnity paid, by completing and signing the Request for Cancellation section at the bottom of the Statement of Coverage and Premium.
 Cancellations are effective immediately upon receipt by AFSC, or, if it is forwarded by registered mail, the effective date of cancellation is the postmark date.